Upright vacuums are an excellent option for homes that would like a powerful and versatile cleaner.

 When it comes to hard floors, we found it especially useful that the brush roll could be switched off.

-Bissell even includes an extension wand to make above-floor cleaning more comfortable.
+Bissell vacuum even includes an extension wand to make above-floor cleaning more comfortable.

 A sealed filtration system makes an appearance in this vacuum, considering that pet owners have to often contend with microscopic pet dander.